 Plantar fasciitis, also known as heel-spur syndrome is a widespread problem amongst people who are active in sports, particularly runners.
 It starts as a dull, intermittent pain in the heel.
 If not treated correctly, it will progress to a sharp, persistent pain.
-Dr. Kevin Yip tells how the condition can be managed.

 What is plantar fasciitis?

 Plantar fasciitis is an inflammation of the plantar fascia, which is a thick band of tissue that runs from the heel of the foot to the toe.
 The pain is generally characterised as a dull, aching pain.
 In some cases, it can be a sharp, acute pain due to the inflammation.

 The main cause of plantar fasciitis is due to overuse – such as running or standing all day.
 Teachers and factory supervisors who stand all day tend to get it due to increased pressure placed on the plantar fascia.
 We see it amongst long distance runners too.
 However, overuse is not enough to cause plantar fasciitis.
 We usually examine risk factors as well.
 One of them is the tightness of the calves, which is one of the leading causes of plantar fasciitis.

 Another risk factor would be foot abnormalities.
 These include high arch foot (pes cavus) or flat-footedness (pes planus).
 In pes cavus, tension underneath the foot is going to be very high.
 With flat-footedness, the arch tends to collapse, creating a ‘windshield wiper’ effect.
 The bottom of the foot keeps rolling in, rendering it unstable.

 Obesity is another reason – the extra weight can cause excess stress on the plantar fascia.
 Women may be more prone to develop plantar fasciitis due to long term use of high heels leading to tightening of the calves.

 What are the signs and symptoms of plantar fasciitis?